AAG008/Envoy2ChargeHQ/README.md

 6/04/23 Value are reporting incorrectly.
 Investgating cause.
 #update# Wrong value being pulled from the Json file.
 Corrected it to PV. had to divide the value by 3 extra 0's as the decssmial point is not in this version of the API Call.

+  Recommended running on a linux system  that is on during daylight hours.
+Make sure that Python3 or higher is installed.

+  Steps for usage.

+  1.Populate your details in the generatetoken.py.
+  2.Run genrate that token Copy that token down 3.Populate all details in the config.py
+  4. Manually run the chargehq.py to ensure that all script runs correctly without error.
+  5. Place script in crontab to run every minute.

+  Possible issues!
+  Because the web service is presenting a self signed certficate, it may present an error.
+    You can install the certficate by grabing it from the web page and importing this cert into the python trusted store.
+    You can disable SSL verfication in python
+    You can add a host entry to match the SSL cert's CN.